karthika-sivakumar/DSA-Java/DailyLog.md

 ### Notes
 - This is a special linked list case with constant time deletion.
 - Understanding constraints is crucial before choosing an approach.

+---

+## 📅 8 Feb 2026

+### Topics Covered
+- Linked Lists

+### Problems Solved
+- Remove Duplicates from Sorted List II

+### Key Learnings
+- Dummy nodes help handle edge cases like duplicate values at the head.
+- Using two pointers allows skipping all occurrences of duplicate values.
+- Sorted linked lists make it easier to detect duplicates.

+### Notes
+- Carefully updating pointers prevents losing parts of the list.
+- This problem is different from removing single duplicates and requires skipping all repeated values.